Fire Alarm Systems Market Size and Share

 By End-User Industry: Transport Infrastructure Sprints Ahead

 Transportation hubs and tunnels delivered the steepest growth curve.
 Projects such as the USD 85.5 million overhaul of Detroit Metropolitan Airport’s roadway tunnels specified multi-criteria detectors with water-mist suppression interfaces.
-Rail operators across Europe specified linear heat-sensing cables and redundant panel architecture for underground stations, further propelling the fire alarm market.
+Rail operators across Europe specified linear heat-sensing cables and redundant panel architecture for underground stations, further propelling the fire alarm systems market.
 Industrial plants upgraded to explosion-proof units in chemical and battery-manufacturing lines, while data-centre developers insisted on high-sensitivity aspirating systems.
 Each vertical imposed unique performance and certification thresholds, motivating vendors to build broad, configurable portfolios.

 Geography Analysis